-See a closer view of the placards on Hyde Daily Photo.
+Another view of the tree can be seen on Hyde Daily Photo.

 A contribution to Ruby Tuesday and Our World Tuesday.